 How does it all work?

-The breeding centre will comprise outdoor enclosures with a thermally stable, insulated soil bank with nest boxes deep inside.
+The breeding centre will comprise various outdoor enclosures with a central and thermally stable, insulated rock wall containing nest boxes deep inside.
 There will be options for the possums to go inside an air-conditioned nest box or to an outdoor environment, allowing them to acclimatise.
-The nest boxes will be within a well insulated mud brick building built against the side of the outdoor enclosures.
-The thermal refuge room will enable us to move possums indoors if temperatures exceed the insulating capacity of the nest bank, or in case of fire.
+The thermal refuge room will enable us to move possums indoors if temperatures exceed the insulating capacity of the nest bank or in case of a fire.
 To maintain a cool and moist environment, a sprinkler system will mist the enclosures during hot, dry weather.
 The building will have quarantine rooms, animal preparation room and surgery, cleaning room, food preparation area, research and surveillance room and an office area.

 Help us preserve an important species of Australia’s biodiversity so that ecosystems remain in balance.